testsabirweb/sample_trade/readme.md

 python main.py
 ```

+## Connect
+For details and freelancing, connect with me on [LinkedIn](https://in.linkedin.com/in/sabir9644).

 ## Disclaimer

 This repository is for educational purposes only.
 It reflects my personal experience with algorithmic trading and includes only a part of the complete code.
 No strategies from my previous clients are exposed here.